These are the cookie crumbs for my depreciating mind.

 My mother always told me to “wait, be patient, love would come to you”.

 If and when I hear this today, I can’t help but think this is the furthest idea from the truth.
-Either it is my innate need to rebel against my mother’s advice or it is my sense of self being defined enough to know that the “Love will find you” love is not the love I want.
+Either it is my innate need to rebel against my mother’s advice or it is my sense of self being defined enough to know that the “Love will find you” is not the love I want.
 I do not strive for the staple white picket fence, mortgage, two kids, and flat screen TV 2 inches bigger than my neighbors.
 My white picket fence is not a place or a thing, it is a feeling, a way of being.
 My “hallmark family” is defined by how we live our lives and treat the world around us, not building up a literal and metaphysical wall to create a new world, isolated from the paved street filled with other’s also hiding in their own homes, feet from one another.
 My ideal love is able to live in the world in front of me, to be present for the ups and downs, and to feel everyday as intensely as the last.

 I have written many things about two people’s timeline’s and how that can affect your ability to love and that once you do love that love alone, is not enough.